darshandl/Tableau-dashboard/README.md

-# 📊 Interactive Tableau Dashboards by Darshan Lakhankiya
+# 📊 Interactive Tableau Dashboards

 Welcome to my Tableau dashboard portfolio.
 This repository contains interactive visualizations built to derive actionable insights from real-world datasets.
 Each dashboard focuses on a unique domain and uses thoughtful UI/UX design, meaningful KPIs, and engaging data storytelling.